 Rack Safety Performance Benchmarking

 Want to make sure your internal inspections are uniform & up-to-par across one or all of your facilities?
 Let a third-party expert come in and inspect your racks.
 Compare the reports with your findings, then make an informed decision on the appropriate next steps.

 Operations & Safety Optimization

 You require insight as to how to increase rack safety and optimize your racks’ performance in the warehouse.
 Engineers experienced with racking systems have the know-how to provide expert advice on how to maximize your operations and efficiency and decrease the risk of incidents.

 Are you missing some important documentation about your racking systems?
 Do you have updated LARC drawings?
 Layouts with rated load capacities are a requirement.
-Load capacity labels or plaques are also mandatory and should be displayed on or near the rack systems to inform warehouse workers on the capacity of the rack systems.
-An engineer experienced with racking can support you in making sure all your documentation is up to date and your racks are properly labelled with their rated load capacities.
+Load capacity labels or plaques are also mandatory and should be displayed on or near the rack systems to inform warehouse workers of the capacity of the rack systems.
+An engineer experienced with racking can support you in making sure all your documentation is up to date and your racks are properly labeled with their rated load capacities.

-Who is qualified to carry out pallet racking inspection services?
+What qualifications are required to carry out pallet racking inspection services?